-Romans 1:1 Paul, a servant of Jesus Christ, called as an apostle, set apart for the gospel of God,(AMIV)
+Romans 1:1 Paul, a bondservant of Jesus Christ, called to be an apostle, separated to the gospel of God (NKJV)

 This sign follows perfectly from what I have shared already.
 To be set apart means to be appointed.
 It means to be separated from the rest.
 If you have received a personal revelation of your apostolic calling, then you are very much set apart!

 You can no longer see yourself as a regular churchgoer.
 Another fire burns in you, and you will indeed find yourself separated.
 You always find yourself on the outskirts of church fellowship and standing outside of the boundaries of “how things are done” in the local church.

 You are not complacent or satisfied with how the church is run, and you burn with a greater vision.
 This discontentment is what sets you apart.
 If you were content with the way things were and you were accepted by the majority, then you would not be separated would you?

 I am afraid that this is a great price for one to be called an apostle, and if you find yourself having a need to be accepted or recognized, then you are about to find out that being ‘separated’ is part and parcel of the apostolic calling.